-The ball boys aren’t the non-player personnel that have had had to up their gameday game since Gus Malzahn’s arrival.
+The ball boys aren’t the only non-player personnel that have had to up their gameday game since Gus Malzahn’s arrival.
 The hurry-up no-huddle offense has also forced to the Auburn University Marching Band to adjust their cheers.
-But upping the tempo of the fight song is one thing.
+But cranking the tempo on the fight song is one thing.
 Keeping pace with a wide receiver is something else.

 So is Longenecker as fast as Melvin Ray?
-Faster?
+Is he faster?

 “I mean, obviously Melvin’s much faster than I am,” Longenecker says.
 “He’s obviously a better athlete.”